maratai/craftery/fiber_arts/looms.md

 - height: 32" (36" when folded)
 - depth: 22" (6" when folded!)
 - 2 harnesses, 2 treadles - counterbalance
+- reed: 70/10 cm (17.5 dent - note that the "standard" reed you'd get for the Piccolo is 50/10 or 12.5 dent)

 Side-by-side picture comparison of the partially assembled Saori Piccolo (I'm threading the heddles etc separately) and Saori WX60 (*see* below):